 Administrative functions.

 Planning activities that do not fit the criteria, such as planning a rig schedule or post-drilling analysis to benefit future projects do not qualify as billable time.
 Designing a well or completion plan for a new well is chargeable.
 Revising the well plan during drilling or completion operations to adapt to unexpected conditions is addressing a specific condition or problem and is chargeable to that well.
 Applying that knowledge to update existing well plans for subsequent wells is planning and not chargeable.
 Work to minimize specific problems that have come up in the past is planning and is not chargeable.

+Time spent by a technical person engaged in a drilling or completion operation onsite or in a remote technology center is chargeable, even if the well does not encounter problems, as the operating condition – drilling and completion – qualifies.

+The 7th bullet under (ii) refers to implementing new, or non-routine updates to, HSE Laws or standards required or recommended by governmental authorities having jurisdiction.
+Once the new HSE Law or standard has been implemented, Technical Services for routine compliance are not chargeable, unless they meet the other criteria, such as handling a specific problem that encountered.

 If a person who normally provides Technical Services is engaged in activities that do not fall under the description of billable Technical Services, that time is governed by other provisions of this Accounting Procedure that relate to the type of work being performed.
 For example, routine monitoring of production operations, or performing management functions, are covered by overhead.
 A technical person performing First Level Supervision of field employees would be chargeable under II.2.A(3) when acting in that capacity.